habitat-sh/builder/DEBUGGING.md

 Linux builds inside the VM and run the Builder UI from the front-end

 ### MacOS Environment
 For the front-ends, kicking off a build is as easy as typing `npm start` from the components/builder-web directory.
-Implicit in the
+Implicit in the this run command is the dependency on the building of any changes, similar to make dependencies.

 ### DNS Issues